Trading 212 SIPP: The Cheapest Pension in the UK?

 Can I have a Trading 212 SIPP and a workplace pension?

 Yes.
 You can have multiple pensions.
 Most people should keep their workplace pension running to capture employer matching contributions, and use the Trading 212 SIPP for additional personal contributions beyond that.
-Just remember the total annual allowance of £60,000 applies across all pensions combined.
+The total annual allowance of £60,000 applies across all pensions combined.
+For a deeper comparison, see SIPP vs workplace pension.

 What happens if Trading 212 goes bust?